 A Smarter Way Forward

-We believe that constructing two facilities with nearly identical programs and services less than a mile from each other is not an efficient use of taxpayer dollars and limits access to recreation centers with pools to only one part of the city.
+As we stated last year, we believe that constructing two facilities with nearly identical programs and services less than a mile from each other is not an efficient use of taxpayer dollars and geographically concentrates recreation centers with pools to only one part of the city.

-We are grateful for the support we’ve received, and for feedback about how the Fry Family YMCA and our organization can better serve Naperville.
+We are grateful for the feedback about how the Fry Family YMCA and our organization can better serve Naperville.

 Sincerely,